 Support our work!
 The Inertia may earn a small commission from affiliate links in this article.
 Learn more about our gear review policy here.

 We tested the best SUP paddles on the market from brands like Werner, Aqua Bound, Kialoa, NRS, and more, to help you find the right paddle for your paddling needs and budget.
-Photo: Nick Bruckbauer
+Photo: Nick Bruckbauer//The Inertia

 The Inertia

 Looking for the best SUP paddle?
-Whether you’re a beginner that’s testing the waters, a seasoned veteran looking for increased performance, or you’re just looking to upgrade the stock paddle that came with your inflatable paddle board kit, we’ve got you covered.
-Our veteran SUP experts researched 30 of the best SUP paddles on the market before selecting 15 models to put to a head-to-head test, and finally highlighting the 11 best options to present to you in this article.
+Whether you’re a beginner who’s testing the waters, a seasoned veteran looking for increased performance, or you’re just looking to upgrade the stock paddle that came with your inflatable paddle board kit, we’ve got you covered.
+Our veteran SUP experts researched 30 of the best SUP paddles on the market before selecting more than 20 models to put to a head-to-head test, and finally highlighting the 13 best options to present to you in this article.

-Our team has been stand up paddle boarding for over a decade, and has paddled everywhere from the open ocean to calm midwestern lakes to choppy alpine lakes and rivers.
+Our team has been stand up paddle boarding for over a decade and has paddled everywhere from the open ocean to calm midwestern lakes to choppy alpine lakes and rivers.
 We put these paddles to the test across a summer of paddling on Lake Tahoe and in the surrounding alpine lakes, taking the time to weigh each paddle, test the adjustment mechanisms, and hit the water in a variety of paddling conditions.
+We also spent some time paddling the ocean and canals on Oahu as well as the open ocean in Southern California.

 The Best SUP Paddles of 2024